elk-audio/elk-docs/documents/elk_examples_overview.md

 3. [lv2vst_plugin.tar.xz](https://github.com/elk-audio/elk-examples/releases/lv2vst_plugin.tar.xz) - the lv2vst plugin, and it's corresponding .whitelist file, referring it to which LV2 plugin it should load.
 4. [mod-mda-JX10.lv2.tar.xz](https://github.com/elk-audio/elk-examples/releases/mod-mda-JX10.lv2.tar.xz) - the LV2 MDA JX 10 plugin.

-Again, the instructions for the VST 3 example in the guide "[Get Started With the Elk Development Kit Software](getting_started_with_development_kit_software.md)" , translate straightforwardly also for this example.
+Again, the instructions for the VST 3 example in the guide for getting started with the [Elk Development Kit Software](getting_started_with_development_kit_software.md), translate straightforwardly also for this example.

 The extra preparation step is needed however, to extract the `mod-mda-JX10.lv2.tar.xz` file content to /usr/lib/lv2/mod-mda-JX10.lv2.
 This is one of the paths where LV2 plugins should be installed, according to the LV2 standards conventions.